 ITMAT fosters the pursuit of translational medicine and therapeutics in the Greater Delaware Valley through interactions with investigators and administrators in academic institutions and the pharmaceutical and biotechnology industries.
 In this regard, ITMAT launched its International Symposium Series, in 2006.
 The topics of these meetings have included the nature of translational research, the personalization of medicine, and the emergence of the academic sector into the domain of drug discovery and drug development, global approaches to translational research, and the academic contribution to development of novel therapeutics in an era of reform.

-ITMAT held its eleventh annual International Symposium on Monday and Tuesday, October 17 and 18, 2016.
-This meeting was entitled Translational Science in the Era of Precision Medicine.
-Presentations and video clips from this symposium will be added to the 2016 ITMAT Symposium page soon.
+ITMAT held its fourteenth annual International Symposium on October 14 and 15, 2019.
+This meeting was entitled Translational Targets and Precision Medicine: Taming Inflammation and Improving Resilience as We Age.
+Presentations and video clips from this symposium were added to the 2019 ITMAT Symposium page.

-ITMAT represents an exciting new departure for both basic and clinical researchers at Penn.
+ITMAT represents an exciting opportunity for basic and clinical researchers at Penn.
 Investigators are encouraged to interact with this website or to contact the Director or Associate Directors to offer suggestions for initiatives that might be pursued by the Institute and to suggest listings which might usefully be included on this website.